 *Class passes are not accepted for Nia or workshops.
 For $8, you may extend your 4-class or 10-class pass for one month if you come in before the card's expiration date.
 This may be done only once.
-15-class passes are only on sale once a year (December and January).
+15-class passes are only on sale once a year (December through Mid-January).
 They are good for 1 year and cannot be extended.
 Passes are valid for only one person and are non-transferable and non-refundable.

 New students: All classes (except for workshops) are on-going.
 You may start at any time.
 Just show up at the front desk ten minutes before the class is scheduled to start, sign up at the front desk and you are good to go!
 To expedite signing in your first time, please download, fill out and bring in this FORM (you only have to do this once).

 In order to make classes accessible to everyone, Dance Mission does offer work exchange opportunities.
 Please call the office for more information (415-826-4441).